 Receipt: An original document itemizing the good(s) or service(s) purchased.
 The receipt must provide a named payee and date that confirms payment has been made for a stated purchase.
 Method of payment must be shown on the receipt.
-If the receipt is lost, the individual seeking reimbursement must be complete within Concur.
+If the receipt is lost, the individual seeking reimbursement must complete the Lost Receipt Certificate Form.
+This form is available in the Travel and Expense Section of the Forms Repository.